This guide describes how to install and configure the KNIME Python Integration to be used with KNIME Analytics Platform.

 Flatbuffers Column Serialization (default & recommended): no additional dependencies

-Apache Arrow: depends on
+Apache Arrow: provides a significant performance boost, depends on

 CSV (Experimental): depends on